dfinity/portal/docs/tutorials/deploy_sample_app.md

 ### Acquiring cycles via the free cycles faucet

 For the purposes of this tutorial, you can acquire free cycles for your `Hello` dapp from the cycles faucet.
-Follow the instructions here: [Claim your free cycles](/developer-docs/setup/cycles/cycles-faucet.md).Please note the fauce can only be used once.
+Follow the instructions here: [Claim your free cycles](/developer-docs/setup/cycles/cycles-faucet.md).
+Please note the fauce can only be used once.

 #### Check your cycles balance